 Tea and lemon cake warmed me up while I chatted with locals about the sudden change from the hottest summer in history to cold and foggy.
 My tea companions were avid walkers.
 They suggested several places I would find warmer temps and pleasant walking in tropical gardens.

 Into the tropics

 Over the 7-days I wandered around Cornwall, I explored the suggested tropical microclimates.
 I discovered three gardens, each with a distinctive character and landscaping unique to England.
 I wrote a piece about tropical Cornwall for GoNOMAD.
+It was voted as a Top-10 GoNOMAD story for 2018.
 There’s a video, photos, and words about Eden Project, Trebah Gardens, and Tregothnan Estate.

 Please enjoy, MaryGo